yangxvlin/comp90025-pmc-notes/README.md

   - ```int MPI_Init(int *argc , char *** argv)```
     - Must be the first MPI procedure called.
     - e.g.: ```MPI_Init(&argc , &argv);```
+    - MPI_THREAD_SINGLE: single thread, above
+    - MPI_THREAD_FUNNELED: All MPI calls are made by the master thread
+      - outside the OpenMP parallel regions; or
+      - in OpenMP master regions
+      - e.g.: ```int provided; MPI_Init_thread(&argc, &argv, MPI_THREAD_FUNNELED, &provided);```
+        - The process may be multi-threaded, but only the main thread will make MPI calls
+    - MPI_THREAD_SERIALIZED: Only one thread can make MPI calls at a time
+      - Protected by OpenMP critical regions ```#pragma omp critical``` and then do MPI stuff
+       - e.g.: ```int provided; MPI_Init_thread(&argc, &argv, MPI_THREAD_SERIALIZED, &provided);```
+         - The process may be multi-threaded, and multiple threads may make MPI calls, but only one at a time.
+           - That is, calls are not made concurrently from two distinct threads as all MPI calls are serialized.
+     - MPI_THREAD_MULTIPLE: Any thread can make MPI calls any time
+       - e.g.: ```int provided; MPI_Init_thread(&argc, &argv, MPI_THREAD_MULTIPLE, &provided);```
+         - Multiple threads may call MPI with no restrictions
   - ```int MPI_Finalize()```
     - Must be the last MPI procedure called, no other MPI routines may be called after it.
   - ```MPI_COMM_WORLD comm;```